HarvardURC/Pacbot/2019-2020/gameEngine/README.md

 ## Running the gameEngine

 To run the gameEngine, first run the server and then run each of the module proccesses separately.
-(To run locally, change the server addresses to 'localhost')
 1. `./server.py`

 2. `./gameEngine.py`